LostCauseGuild/GuildBot/README.md

-# discord-hypixel-bridge
+# Lost Cause's GuildBot

+A fork of the discord-hypixel-bridge bot by xXTheBigBearXx (Originally by Mew) with features more specific to the Lost Cause guild.
-Bridges a Discord channel chat with Hypixel Guild Chat.
+Links a Discord channel within the Lost Cause discord with their Hypixel Guild Chat.
-Extremely WIP (Seems to work for now?).

-## Usage
-**TODO**

-Original code by Mew: https://github.com/mew/discord-hypixel-bridge